KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Callouts-Article.md

-## Callout Namespace
+## Callouts Namespace

-KeyboardKit has a ``Callouts`` namespace that has callout-related types and views.
-For instance, an ``Callouts/InputCallout`` can present the currently pressed character while an ``Callouts/ActionCallout`` can present secondary actions while long pressing a key.
+KeyboardKit has a ``Callouts`` namespace that contains callout-related types and views.
+For instance, an ``Callouts/InputCallout`` can present the currently pressed character while an ``Callouts/ActionCallout`` can present secondary actions when long pressing a key.